 Start washing at the car's top and work your way down, rinsing the mitt or sponge in the plain water bucket and rubbing it against the Grit Guard after each pass.
 This will dislodge debris from the mitt and keep it from scratching the paint.
 The Grit Guard traps the dirt and debris at the bottom of the bucket, keeping it off your mitt.
 After rinsing the mitt in the water bucket, dip it again into the car-wash soap solution and continue to work your way down the car.

 After the car has been washed, it's time to dry it.
 But don't break out your old beach or bathroom towels for the job.
 Instead, pick up some waffle-weave microfiber towels.
 The microfiber material won't scratch the paint.
 A chamois works well for this part of the cleaning process, too.

 Don't drag or wipe the car's surface with your towel.
 Instead, lay the microfiber towel on an area and blot up the water.
 This is an especially useful technique with black cars that are more prone to showing small hairline scratches than other colors.

 If you don't have the time — or patience — for the blotting method, slowly move the microfiber towel over the car's surface.
 An unorthodox drying method that's a time saver is to use a leaf blower or air compressor with the proper attachment to dry the car's exterior without any physical contact.
 A leaf blower is especially helpful in drying side mirrors or intricate grilles.

 The final step is to apply wax as soon as possible to your freshly cleaned car, but be sure to check the owner's manual for wax frequency recommendations if you have a new car.
-Use a quality brand wax.
+Use a quality brand wax, and be sure to apply it with the recommended microfiber applicator.
 And keep in mind that modern synthetic waxes are easier to use than traditional carnauba waxes.